777388/CacheGrep/README.md

 !.1 second wait times between requests, 10 reqs a second per thread determined by your computers pool

-!Only saves items that contain the words you grep
+!Only saves URLS of items that contain the words you grep into a file called domain.output.txt

 !!!!!FEEL FREE TO EDIT AND CHANGE AS YOU'D LIKE!!!!!!